 |Soltoun Falls||Waterfall||11.5 mi.
 South of Central Calibishie|

-Vacationers can spend some time in a few parks nearby.
+Travelers can experience a few parks nearby.

 is located 6.3 mi.
 West of central Calibishie.
 While a sulfur infused mud-bath may not seem like the recipe for relaxation, it is claimed to work and also be good for your skin.
 Enter this bubbling bath that is fueled by the volcanic activity beneath the island.

-The parks worth considering are summarized here:
+The parks worth considering are provided in the table below.

 |Park||7.9 mi.
 West-Northwest of Central Calibishie|